laravel/jetstream-docs/1.x/features/api.md

 ## Defining Permissions

-The permissions available to API tokens are defined using the `Jetstream::permissions` method within your application's `JetstreamServiceProvider`:
+The permissions available to API tokens are defined using the `Jetstream::permissions` method within your application's `JetstreamServiceProvider`.
+Permissions are just simple strings.
+Once they have been defined they may be assigned to an API token:

 ```php
 Jetstream::defaultApiTokenPermissions(['read']);